 Wildfire Prevention Tips

-While many wildfires are caused by dry lightning in western Colorado, an alarming number of fires were ignited by careless human acts this past year.
+While many wildfires are caused by dry lightning in western Colorado, about an alarming number of fires were ignited by careless human acts annually.
 And with fire conditions so extreme on public lands, visitors are urged to take precautions and be aware of restrictions and closures.

 Here are some helpful tips to follow when visiting public lands or other areas where wildland fires can ignite.